aStableNaka/coffee-redux-front/docs/GettingStarted.md

 automatically build the bot.

 ## Windows
-Requires bash emulation.
-Use `cygwin` to emulate the bash commands necessary for initialization.
+The npm scripts require bash emulation.
+Use `cygwin` to emulate the bash commands necessary for building the executable code.

+> TODO steps for doing things manually